 Why Is Phenibut Abused Recreationally?

-Phenibut is often diverted because it is marketed as producing several purported “positive” effects, including:
+Phenibut is often abused because it is marketed as producing several purported “positive” effects, including:

 - A mild-to-moderate euphoric high

 - A pronounced sense of well-being

 - Extreme calmness